awslabs/amazon-timestream-tools/integrations/flink_connector/README.md

    mvn exec:java -Dexec.mainClass="com.amazonaws.services.kinesisanalytics.StreamingJob" -Dexec.args="--InputStreamName TimestreamTestStream --Region us-east-1 --TimestreamDbName kdaflink --TimestreamTableName kinesisdata1 --TimestreamIngestBatchSize 75"
    ```

+## For pumping data into the Amazon Kinesis Data Stream
+You can follow the instructions on https://github.com/awslabs/amazon-timestream-tools/tree/master/tools/kinesis_ingestor

 ## For deploying the sample application to Kinesis Data Analytics for Apache Flink

 This sample application is part of the setup for transfering your time series data from Amazon Kinesis, Amazon MSK, Apache Kafka, and other streaming technologies directly into Amazon Timestream.

 For the full set of instructions: https://docs.aws.amazon.com/timestream/latest/developerguide/ApacheFlink.html